-A Domestic Violence/Sexual Assault Program Is There to Help
+A Domestic Violence/Sexual Assault Program Is There To Help

-Call the agency identified in the back of this booklet.
-If the agency is not identified, you may call the nearest law enforcement agency for the name and phone number of the shelter or program in your area.
+Call the agency identified on the back of this booklet.
+If the agency is not identified you may call the nearest law enforcement agency for the name and phone number of the shelter or program in your area.
 An advocate from the program may provide a number of the following:

 - Safe shelter and safety planning

 - Legal information

-- Help filling out protective order paperwork
+- Help in filling out protective order paperwork

 - · Attend court hearings with you

-- Accompany you to the hospital or clinic for a sexual assault forensic medical exam
+- Accompany you to the hospital or clinic for a sexual assault exam

-- 24-hour crisis line
+- 24 hour crisis line

 - Transportation to the shelter

-- Help filing for Violent Crime Compensation
+- Help file for Violent Crime Compensation

-- Clothing and household items
+- · Clothing and household items

-- Books and videos on domestic violence, sexual assault, and child abuse
+- Books and videos on domestic violence, sexual assault and child abuse

-- Access to other community resources such as:
+- Access to other community resources like:

-- housing
+housing

-- social services
+social services

-- education or counseling
+education, counseling

-- alcohol/drug treatment
+alcohol/drug treatment/child care

-- childcare

-- employment
+employment

-- medical treatment
+medical treatment

-- legal assistance
+legal assistance